Skip to content

 Configuration

-The config property allows you to define a configuration form for your plugin.
-This configuration appears on the plugin's settings page and the editor's top bar, and is saved alongside the plugin's data.
+The config property defines a form displayed in the plugin's settings and in the editor's top bar.
+Values are saved with the plugin's data.

 ts